 Washington State Department of Licensing (DOL) driver license knowledge and driving skills examinations are administered by qualified examiners in accordance with standards and procedures established by DOL.
-These examinations are conducted at Snohomish High School and Glacier Peak High School for students under the age of 18 who have successfully completed a Snohomish School District Traffic Safety Education (TSE) Program.
+These examinations are conducted at Snohomish High School for students under the age of 18 who have successfully completed a Snohomish School District Traffic Safety Education (TSE) Program.

 The written knowledge exam consists of 40 multiple-choice questions about traffic safety laws.
 In order to pass the test, at least 32 answers must be correct.
 If the knowledge test is not passed the first time, there is an additional $25.00 for each subsequent test.
 Written knowledge tests are held in a group setting; rescheduling may be available for the next session.

 The driving skills exam tests the student’s ability to drive legally and safely.
 A score of at least 80% is required to pass.
 If the driving skills test is not passed the first time, there is an additional $45.00 for each subsequent test.
 Driving skills tests are provided by appointment on an individual basis.
 Contact Marty Menzies if rescheduling is required.